GiGurra/flycd/README.md

 ```

 FlyCD will convert the `app.yaml` back to `fly.toml` before deploying to fly.io, and will keep all fields you put in
 it (i.e. flycd doesn't have to implement the full fly.io domain model).
-The main reason flycd doesn't just use
+There are several reasons flycd doesn't just use
-a `fly.toml` instead of `app.yaml` is because `flycd` uses the fly.io cli (`fly`/`flyctl`) under the hood, and the
+a `fly.toml` instead of `app.yaml`.
+One reason is because `flycd` uses the fly.io cli (`fly`/`flyctl`) under the hood,
-fly.io cli actually modifies the `fly.toml` in place when deploying :S.
+and the fly.io cli actually modifies the `fly.toml` in place when deploying :S.

 Check the [examples](examples) directory for more ideas.